Gone With The....

 This Uncanny Valley book offers Uncanny Valley and Digital Humans and Human Perception and Robotics Psychology and AI and Emotion and Creepy Realism and Human-Computer Interaction and Synthetic Faces and Avatar Design and Perceptual Psychology content that will transform your understanding of Uncanny Valley.
 Debugging The Uncanny Valley has been praised by critics and readers alike for its Uncanny Valley, Digital Humans, Human Perception.

-The highly acclaimed author brings years of experience to this Uncanny Valley work, making it essential reading for anyone interested in Uncanny Valley or Digital Humans or Human Perception or Robotics Psychology or AI and Emotion or Creepy Realism or Human-Computer Interaction or Synthetic Faces or Avatar Design or Perceptual Psychology.
+The highly acclaimed author brings years of experience to this Uncanny Valley work, making it a must-have for anyone interested in Uncanny Valley or Digital Humans or Human Perception or Robotics Psychology or AI and Emotion or Creepy Realism or Human-Computer Interaction or Synthetic Faces or Avatar Design or Perceptual Psychology.

 Buy Now on Amazon